 Stiffer racquets or looser strung racquets may reduce the stress on the forearm.
 If you use an oversized racquet, changing to a smaller head may keep symptoms from recurring.
-The best the best treatment option for Tennis Elbow is to never require treatment in the first place.
+The best treatment option for tennis elbow is to never require treatment in the first place.

 You can try to reduce your risk for tennis elbow with: